puppetlabs/puppetlabs-apache/README.md

 [//]: # (TO DO:)
 [//]: # (  - Fold README.passenger.md into README.me per Morgan.)
 [//]: # (  - Proof changes and ensure nothing has been unintentionally removed.)
+[//]: # (  - Make sure that for each parameter, where applicable, there is a default value.)
+[//]: # (  - Make sure that for each parameter, where applicable, there is a note if the parameter is optional.)
+[//]: # (  - Make sure the links in the README work and are accurate.)
 [//]: # (  - Make a style and proofreading pass on the updated copy.)
 [//]: # (  - Check documentation against code and actual use to confirm existing functionality and find undocumented features.)